-- 1. To take initiative for addition of UG & PG courses. - 2.
-Preparation and development of the Community Development College. - 3.
+- 1. Preparation for NAAC Third Cycle. - 2.
+Classroom upgradation and modernization - 3.
 Continuation of construction of the Boys' Hostel at Muthi. - 4.
 Construction of Vertical extension of the College Building. - 5.
-Preparation for NAAC Third Cycle. - 6.
-Classroom upgradation and modernization - 7.
+Continuation for the Community Development College. - 6.
+All classrooms be equipped with projector. - 7.
 Organise faculty enrichment activities. - 8.
-Provision of laptop for all department. - 9.
-Development and promotion of language laboratory. - 10.
-Mentoring and extensive activities to be the vital point of focus.
+Flooring tiles for teacher common room and Administration office. - 9.
+Mentoring and extension activities to be the vital point of focus.